MentalFS/docker-backup-manager/README.md

 * GPG encryption will only work with *tar*, *tar.gz*, *tar.bz2* formats.
 * You can specify multiple hosts for upload, but all will use the same authentication, port and destination folder.
 * SSH passwords or keys with password are not supported.
-* SSH and FTP will only try to upload the archives once.
+* SSH will only try to upload the archives once.
 This might make rsync a viable option for instable connections.
 * rsync shares multiple settings with SSH, including the authentication.
 * rsync will sync the entire folders including deletions and it's possible to sync other folders than the archives.
-* The FTP port can't be changed.
-* Only unencrypted FTP is supported, be careful. ([bug report](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=672236))
+* FTP uploads have unresolved critical bugs for over 5 years and thus are not supported in this image.
 * **The project seems to be stale**, but it mostly relies on bash and CLI tools with a stable interface.

 ## Alternatives